Skip to content

 Of course, there's a lot more to social networking than Twitter alternatives.
 But Rochko's vision for Mastodon is a Twitter alternative, and that's how it's usually decribed in the press.
 Mastodon relied on surges from Twitter for its growth.

-Without any surges, Mastodon's flatness has continued throughout 2024.
+Without any surges, Mastodon's flatness has continued throughout the first ten months of 2024.

 It's not "just like email"